Dicks: The Musical

-Dicks: The Musical is a 2023 American musical comedy film directed by Larry Charles, based on the off-Broadway musical Fucking Identical Twins by Josh Sharp and Aaron Jackson.
-The film stars Sharp and Jackson as a pair of identical twins who plot to reunite their divorced parents.
+Dicks: The Musical is a 2023 American musical comedy film directed by Larry Charles, based on the off-Broadway musical Fucking Identical Twins by Josh Sharp and Aaron Jackson, who helped adapt the film.
+The film stars Megan Mullally, Megan Thee Stallion, Bowen Yang, Nathan Lane, Aaron Jackson, and Josh Sharp, with Tom Kenny and Frank Todaro appearing in supporting roles as the Sewer Boys.
+It tells the story of a pair of identical twins who plot to reunite their divorced parents as narrated by God.

 The film had its world premiere at the 2023 Toronto International Film Festival on September 7, 2023.
-On October 6, 2023, it was released in the United States by A24, as the studio's first musical film.
+On October 6, 2023, it was released in the United States by A24 as the studio's first musical film.